Skip to content

 Networking

-Minimal images are using systemd-networkd, which has smaller footprint. systemd-networkd is a system daemon that manages network configurations.
+Minimal images are using the systemd-networkd backend, which has a smaller footprint compared to Network-Manager which is used in all non-minimal images. systemd-networkd is a system daemon that manages network configurations.
 It detects and configures network devices as they appear; it can also create virtual network devices.
-This service can be especially useful to set up complex network configurations.
-It also works fine on simple connections.
+This service is great for simple connections, but can also be useful to set up complex network configurations.

 network: